Post-Selection Inference for Generalized Linear Models with Many Controls

-Condition L(i) assumes independence across $i$ and the model described in Section \ref{Sec:Model}.
-Condition L(ii) assumes the conditional variance is bounded away from zero and mild moment conditions.
-Condition L(iii) assumes that the sparse eigenvalues of size $s\ell_n$ are well behaved.
-In the case that the variables $(\tilde x_i)_{i=1}^n$ have been generated as i.i.d. realizations of some random vector $\tilde X_i$, these conditions are implied by a variety of conditions if the population Gram matrix $\Ep[\tilde X_i \tilde X_i']$ has the corresponding sparse eigenvalues well behaved; see \cite{RudelsonVershynin2008,RudelsonZhou2011} for detailed discussion.
-We refer the reader to the Appendix for weaker high-level conditions that also imply our results.
+Condition L(i) assumes independence across $i$ and the model described in Section \ref{Sec:Model} and sparsity conditions which makes estimation possible even if $p>n$.
+Condition L(ii) assumes the conditional variance is bounded away from zero and imposes mild moment conditions.
+Condition L(iii) imposes growth requirements on the triple $(s,p,n)$ as $n$ grows.
+An important consequence of Condition L is to imply that submatrices of the design matrix are well behaved even though the design matrix cannot have rank $p$ if $p>n$; see \cite{RudelsonVershynin2008,RudelsonZhou2011} for detailed discussion.
+This ensures that $\ell_1$-penalized estimators are well behaved with suitable choices of penalty parameters under the stated sparsity assumptions.